mondaycom/vibe/CONTRIBUTING.md

 ## Information about the project

 ### Plop

-Every new component in this repository should be created using [plops](https://plopjs.com/) with `npm run plop` command.
-Plop will automatically generate all required files for your new component.
-Plop template will always be up to date and by using it, you can be sure that your component will be created with the latest recommended structure.
+Our code generator, Plop, is designed to simplify the creation of frequently used boilerplate code.
+To utilize it, execute the command `npm run plop .`If you want to learn more about Plop, you can find additional information [here](https://plopjs.com/).
+Currently, our Plop code generator supports the creation of the following:
+Tests
+Component story documentation pages
+Hook story documentation pages
+Entirely new components, which include tests and story pages We strongly recommend utilizing our Plop code generator within this repository for generating any of the mentioned items.
+Doing so ensures that your code will be created with the latest recommended structure, providing a solid foundation for your development tasks.

+### API
+If you add new features or abilities to an existing component, please ensure your props' naming follows our conventions and best practices.
+Read more about it here.

 ### Storybook

-As the main development environment and documentation playground we are using [Storybook](https://storybook.js.org/).
+As the main development environment and documentation playground, we are using [Storybook](https://storybook.js.org/).
 Each component should be developed in isolation in the Storybook environment.

 ### Theming
 Every component should support theming, you can find more information about it [here](THEME_README.md)

 ### Tests and coverage